cecinuga/thorcino/examples/rnn/README.md

 ## Recurrent Neural Network (RNN)

-The aim of this notebook is to show a full example of how to implement from scratch a RNN, first using only NumPy and then using thorcino (this framework), building the necessary components to make it a reusable and composable module of this framework.
+The aim of this example is to show a full walkthrough of implementing an RNN, first from scratch using only NumPy, and then again using thorcino (this framework), turning the same recurrence into a reusable and composable module.

-See [scratch.ipynb](./scratch.ipynb) for the full, runnable implementation.
+The example is split across two notebooks:

+- [scratch.ipynb](./scratch.ipynb) — the from-scratch implementation.
+It hand-derives and hand-codes the forward pass (`compute_H`, `compute_output`), Back Propagation Through Time (`backward`), and a plain SGD optimizer (`update`/`optimize`), all with raw NumPy arrays and dicts of parameters.
+This is where the math in this README (hidden-state recurrence, BPTT gradients, SGD update rule) is implemented step by step and is the best place to start to understand *how* an RNN actually learns.
+- [main.ipynb](./main.ipynb) — the thorcino implementation.
+It builds the same next-number-in-sequence task on top of the framework's own `RNN` layer (`thorcino.layers.RNN`) wrapped in a `Sequential` model, trained with `thorcino.optimizer.SGD`, a `CosineSchedule`, and the `Trainer`/`DataLoader` utilities.
+It also renders the model's computation graph to [images/arch.png](./images/arch.png), [images/forward.png](./images/forward.png) and [images/backward.png](./images/backward.png) via `model.save_graph(...)`, and reports per-time-step prediction tables (expected vs. predicted, with % error) for both a held-out test sequence and a training sequence.

 ## Introduction